hmasing/solo_aviation_playbook/kitabu/text/04_Avionics_Operations.md

 ---

-## Avionics Environmental and Safety Compliance
+## Environmental and Safety Compliance

 Ensure compliance with environmental regulations and safety requirements specific to avionics operations and electronic component handling.